• Skip to primary navigation

 For instance, educational interventions can help a child with cognitive disabilities.

-Physical and occupational therapy helps children with paralysis or movement disorders like cerebral palsy.
+Physical and occupational therapy help children with paralysis or movement disorders like cerebral palsy.
 In the most extreme cases of severe and profound damage to the brain, surgery is considered a treatment option.

 Can an Infant Recover from Brain Damage?